 Extendable: You can add low-level modules to the Python interpreter.
 These modules enable programmers to add to or customize their tools to be more efficient.

 Databases: Python provides interfaces to all major commercial databases.

 GUI Programming: Python supports GUI applications that can be created and ported to many system calls, libraries and windows systems, such as Windows MFC, Macintosh, and the X Window system of Unix.

 Scalable: Python provides a better structure and support for large programs than shell scripting.

 Apart from the above-mentioned features, Python has a big list of good features, few are listed below:

-Support for functional and structured programming methods as well as OOP.
+IT supports functional and structured programming methods as well as OOP.

 It can be used as a scripting language or can be compiled to byte-code for building large applications.

-Very high-level dynamic data types and supports dynamic type checking.
+It provides very high-level dynamic data types and supports dynamic type checking.

-Supports automatic garbage collection.
+IT supports automatic garbage collection.